krosaen/ml-study/learning-log.md

 ## Thu 3/24

 I spent an hour flipping through [Python for Data Analysis](http://www.amazon.com/gp/product/1449319793) to see if anything caught my eye given I've spent some type with IPython notebooks, numpy and a little pandas, and in fact it became clear there's a way easier way to do some of the exploratory scatterplots that I was doing by hand yesterday.
-Here's [another notebook](#) using a pandas data frame to load in the same nba player data set and quickly exploring two variable relationships using a scatter matrix.
+Here's [another notebook](https://github.com/krosaen/ml-study/blob/master/basic-stats/nba-player-stats/Pandas%20Scatter.ipynb) using a pandas data frame to load in the same nba player data set and quickly exploring two variable relationships using a scatter matrix.

+I was avoiding using pandas for csv munging because it seemed like overkill, but I'm coming to appreciate its use even for a single csv; exploring a table of data is one of the things [pandas](http://pandas.pydata.org/) is really built for.

 <img src="ll-files/nba-scatter.png" width=864>